isidorogv/foldarapDDE/README.md

 ...for their respective works, and to [Clone Wars](https://www.reprap.org/wiki/Proyecto_Clone_Wars) comunity and [3DPrinter Party](http://www.3dprinterparty.es/) people for their support.

-Latest version is 2.0.
-Spanish documentation is going to be uploaded.
+Latest stable version is 2.0. and testing version is 2.4.
+Spanish documentation is almost fully uploaded.
 You can check its [wiki](https://github.com/isidorogv/foldarap_escalable/wiki) if you wanna start build this printer (Only spanish doc available at this moment.
 English version will be uploaded asap.
 Please, be patient!).

 For the latest news about this development, don't hesitate to contact us on our [Telegram group](https://t.me/scalable_foldarap).